sentclose/sentc-docs/docs/src/guide/group.md

 ## Group rank

 The higher the rank, the more rights the user has in a group.
-An admin or creator can everything but a normal member can't even accept join requests.
+An admin or creator can do everything but a normal member can't even accept join requests.
 The rank is a number from 0 to 3.

 - 0 is the creator of a group and can do everything